-Font: Arial (or similar)

-Font Size: 11

-Line Spacing: 1.5 to 2 times

-Margins: Approximately - Left 2.5 centimetres (standard Microsoft Word template margins)
+Font: Times New Roman (or similar) Font Size: 12 Line Spacing: 1.5 Margins: Approximately - Left 2.5 centimetres (standard Microsoft Word template margins)

 6.3 Declaration of Authorship

 As is set out in section 6.9 Quotations and Plagiarism, an essay must be a student's own work.
 Consequently, by submitting an assessment item students are declaring that they are author on all assessments submitted.